-A. Licensed falconers shall maintain complete and accurate records by species, sex and age of all raptors taken, acquired, possessed, transferred, lost, or otherwise disposed of in accordance with these regulations.

-- B. Unless otherwise specified all required reports shall be submitted through the USFWS electronic reporting system at http://permits.fws.gov/186A (Migratory Bird Acquisition/Disposition Report) with a copy sent to the Director, Rhode Island Department of Environmental Management. - C. Within 10 calendar days of capturing or obtaining a raptor for falconry, a licensed falconer must report the acquisition of the bird and the band number by entering the required information in the electronic reporting system. - D. A licensee must report the sale, barter, transfer, or other disposition of any raptor they possessed within five calendar days of any such activity. - E. Any falconer who loses a raptor through death, destruction, or escape must report these activities within five calendar days of any such activity. - F. All Rhode Island Licensed Falconers shall submit on or before March 31st of each year, a Rhode Island Annual Falconry Activity report to the Department of Environmental Management's Division of Fish and Wildlife containing the following information: - 1.
+- A. Licensed falconers shall maintain complete and accurate records by species, sex and age of all raptors taken, acquired, possessed, transferred, lost, or otherwise disposed of in accordance with these regulations. - B. Unless otherwise specified, all required reports shall be submitted to the Department.
+Reports may be submitted directly to the USFWS through an electronic reporting systems, provided the Department is notified within twenty-four (24) hours of the submission, and supplied with a copy of the report. - C. Within ten (10) calendar days of capturing or obtaining a raptor for falconry, a licensed falconer must report the acquisition of the bird and the band number by entering the required information in the electronic reporting system and to the Department. - D. A licensee must report the sale, barter, transfer, or other disposition of any raptor they possessed within five (5) calendar days of any such activity. - E. Any falconer who loses a raptor through death, destruction, or escape must report these activities within five (5) calendar days of any such activity. - F. All Rhode Island Licensed Falconers shall submit on or before March 31st of each year, a Rhode Island Annual Falconry Activity report to the Department of Environmental Management's Division of Fish and Wildlife containing the following information: - 1.
 A list of all raptors that are in his/or her possession as of December 31st, by species, marker numbers, sex (if known), age (if known), and date and where or from whom acquired, or transferred, sold, or given to, and whether escaped, died, or had been released; and when the escape, death, or release occurred. - 2.
-A list of all raptors possessed since the previous annual report, but no longer possessed, by species, marker number, sex (if known), age (if known), and date and where or from whom acquired or transferred, sold, or given to, whether escaped, died, or released, and when the event occurred. - G. All reports and forms must be retained by the falconer and be readily available for inspection, for a period of five years after the licensee's permit expires.
+A list of all raptors possessed since the previous annual report, but no longer possessed, by species, marker number, sex (if known), age (if known), and date and where or from whom acquired or transferred, sold, or given to, whether escaped, died, or released, and when the event occurred.

+G. All reports and forms must be retained by the falconer and be readily available for inspection, for a period of five (5) years after the licensee's permit expires.